Bidirectional integration with the Finder

 To open the Finder for editing a particular category, build a nxt protocol URL with the following command:

-Replace CATEGORY_NAME by the name of the category that you want to edit and CATEGORY_TYPE by the type of object to which the category applies: application, binary, destination, device, domain, executable, package, port, printer, or user.
+Replace CATEGORY_NAME with the name of the category that you want to edit and CATEGORY_TYPE by the type of object to which the category applies: application, binary, destination, device, domain, executable, package, port, printer, or user.

 Launch an investigation